jpontdia/mule-taxpayer-etl/README.md

 1. [Exchange deployment](#exchange-deployment)

 ## Description
 Mulesoft ETL for extracting and process tax payers data.
-The application implements 2 flows:
+The application implements next flows:
 1. ETL for extracting, convert and push tax payer records to a database.
 The next diagram shows main functionality:

 ![etl](docs/etl-taxpayer.png)